AdolfMacro/eyeRat/README.md

 ```
 HDalert
 ```
-This section receives a photo from the user and sends it to the server (target) (like the frame sending methods described earlier).
+This section receives a photo from the user and sends it to the client/server (target) (like the frame sending methods described earlier).
 The RAT then opens the image 1000 times in different windows and the victim system crashes.

 - Target system info :